cevatarmutlu/scraper/README.md

 I was not know to createing google spreadsheet with API.
 This part of project was challange for me.
 Firstly i read google document so fastly and i was unsuccessful to create sheet.
 Then i was calmdown myself and i read document slowly.
 I was succesfull to create sheet in my gmail account.

-i wasn't know that thing Google Apps Script.
+I wasn't know that thing Google Apps Script.
 This was challange for me again.
 I read the document and open Script editor from Sheet UI.

-i searched `google app script sort sheet` in google and what i find is `sort` function.
+I searched `google app script sort sheet` in google and what i find is `sort` function.
 Sort function solved the first problem.
 Second problem is send mail with attachment.
 For this i searched `google app script send email with attachment` in Google and what i find is to access the sheet file use Drive.
 I use `DriveApp` to get sheet file.
 For send mail i use MailApp.

 ## What did i learn from this project?

-Google app script and Google Sheet API.
+use Google app script and Google Sheet API.

 ## Additional questions